jaredar1232/System-Design--BestBuy/README.md

 TESTING
-After doing the install and running the seeding script: run "npm test" to test the data seeding and speed of the postgres database -to test for mongoDB, remove the "x"'s on the describe blocks in mongoDB.test.js
+After doing the install and running the seeding script:

+run "npm test" to test the data seeding and speed of the postgres database

+- to test for mongoDB, remove the "x"'s on the describe blocks in mongoDB.test.js